DDahlitz/GAZoidbergUnit2Project/README.md

 This is the first time I have used bootstrap to do the majority of the CSS The documentation provided by bootstrap was the info used to learn bootstrap

+Basic bootstrap used to place items into rows and columns scale and rearrange with viewport sizes Folder and file made in public directory for js use on the page

+Jquery added to the All/ Owned/ Unowned Buttons
+Jquery added in the index.ejs file in Script tags
+The cards made with Flex box were cleaned up and images placed flush with top, right, and left Cards given max-height with overflow hidden